Skip to main content

 Peptide Therapies a New Frontier in Hormonal Health

-Beyond traditional hormone replacement, a more nuanced approach involves the use of peptide secretagogues to stimulate the body’s own production of (GH).
+Beyond traditional hormone replacement, a more nuanced approach involves the use of peptide secretagogues to stimulate the body’s own production of growth hormone (GH).
 Peptides like Sermorelin, CJC-1295, and Ipamorelin represent a more biomimetic approach to optimizing the GH/IGF-1 axis, which is crucial for cellular repair, body composition, and metabolic regulation.

 • Sermorelin ∞ A 29-amino acid analogue of GHRH, Sermorelin stimulates the pituitary to release GH in a natural, pulsatile manner.